-Exceeded hiring goals with under-represented minonties; fell short by a small margin with hiring women in technical positions.
+Exceeded hiring goals with under-represented minorities, fell short by a small margin with hiring women in technical positions.

-My internship taught me about Intel's culture and the basics of working in a large corporation...so I was able to begin my job more prepared than some of my peers. "!"
+"My internship taught me about Intel's culture and the basics of working in a large corporation...so I was able to begin my job more prepared than some of my peers."

-- Stephanie Clerge
+-Stephanie Clerge

-nternship Program Provides Real-World Skills
+Internship Program Provides Real-World Skills

-Stephanie Clerge first came to Intel as an intern in 1994; she spent a total of four summers with Intel.
-When she received her B.S. in engineering from Stanford in 1999, Clerge sent her resume to a num ber of companies."
-I felt I had a lot of options." she says.
-"I'm not sure those options," she says.
+Stephanie Clerge first came to Intel as an intern in 1994; she spent a total of four, summers with Intel.
+When she received her B.S. in engineering from Stanford in 1999, Clerge sent her resume to a number of companies.
+"I felt I had a lot of options," she says.
 "I'm not sure those options would have existed without my internship at Intel."

-"Now as an Intel employee.
-Clerge is an Arizona fab supervisor.
+Now as an Intel employee, Clerge is an Arizona fab supervisor.
 She also serves as president of the Network of Intel African Americans.
-This year.
-Clerge was honored at the Black Engineer of the Year Conference for her efforts to foster career opportunities for people of color in engineering.
-Science and technology. rengineering, science and technology
+This year, Clerge was honored at the Black Engineer of the Year Conference for her efforts to foster career opportunities for people of color in engineering, science and technology.

-Clerge is typical of many of our employees who start their careers as intellinterns.
+Clerge is typical of many of our employees who start their careers as Intel interns.
 While they finish their education, interns work at Intel to gain valuable skills and experience.
 In 2001, there were 1,007 interns at U.S. facilities and 994 worked at other sites around the world.
-Perma. nent job offers were extended to 42% of the interns eligible to work at intel. and 75% of them accepted positions in Control
+Permanent job offers were extended to 42% of the interns eligible to work at Intel, and 75% of them accepted positions in our company.